MicrosoftDocs/azure-ai-docs/articles/search/retrieval-augmented-generation-overview.md

 + [Review indexing concepts and strategies](search-what-is-an-index.md) to determine how you want to ingest and refresh data.
 Decide whether to use vector search, keyword search, or hybrid search.
 The kind of content you need to search over, and the type of queries you want to run, determines index design.

-+ [Review creating queries](search-query-create.md) to learn more search request syntax and requirements.
++ [Review creating queries](search-query-create.md) to learn more about search request syntax and requirements.

 > [!NOTE]
 > Some Azure AI Search features are intended for human interaction and aren't useful in a RAG pattern.
-Specifically, you can skip autocomplete and suggestions.
+Specifically, you can skip features like autocomplete and suggestions.
 Other features like facets and orderby might be useful, but would be uncommon in a RAG scenario.

 ## See also